Middle East Collection

 Hebrew language materials are integrated into the Main Library collections mostly under the PJ call number.
 English and Western European language material on the Middle East are also integrated into the Main Library Collections.

-The Middle East Collection serves the research and teaching needs of the Faculty and students of the Center for Middle Eastern Studies (Modern and Near East), the Department of Near Eastern Studies, and the Judaic Studies Department -- the parts dealing with Israel and Modern Hebrew.
+The Middle East Collection serves the research and teaching needs of the Faculty and students of the Center for Middle Eastern Studies (Modern and Near East), the School of Middle Eastern & North African Studies, and the Judaic Studies Department -- the parts dealing with Israel and Modern Hebrew.
 Other customers include the Middle Eastern students at the University of Arizona, as well as the Arab, Jewish, Persian, and Turkish citizens of Tucson.